The Kids' Cancer Project was founded by Col Reynolds in 1993.

-We’re an independent national charity supporting childhood cancer research and have contributed more than $34 million to projects thanks to community support.
+We’re an independent national charity supporting childhood cancer research.
+Over the years, we have committed more than $36 million to scientific projects with thanks to community support.

 Col’s grit, focus and steely determination to make a difference to the lives of children fighting cancer earned him an Order of Australia in 2000 and he featured in two ABC TV “Australian Story” programs.